Big Cartel vs. Etsy – A Detailed Comparison

 Everyone sells in the same space here.
 When people buy your product, they don’t exactly buy it from you – they buy it from Etsy.
 You don’t have your own unique store where you can build your brand and show your originality.

-Etsy doesn’t leave enough room for your brand image to shine, other than a little profile photo and merchant name.
+Etsy doesn’t leave a lot of room for your brand image to shine, other than a little profile photo and merchant name.
 It doesn’t allow you to build a standalone e-commerce store.
 It’s more like having a stall at a local market.

 BigCartel